What are Scleral Contact Lenses?

-Both scleral lenses and gas-permeable lenses are made from a rigid material molded into a dome shape.
-Aside from that, these two types of lenses are different.
+Scleral and GP lenses are molded from a rigid material into a dome shape.
+These two types of lenses are notably different.

 Gas-permeable contact lenses are rigid and made of durable plastic that allows oxygen to pass through the lens.
-They're smaller in diameter than soft contacts or scleral lenses, covering the majority of the cornea.
+They're smaller in diameter than soft contacts or scleral lenses, covering most of the cornea.

-Scleral lenses also have a greater range of sizes and span the entire surface of the cornea.
-This is unlike gas permeable lenses, which are smaller and only cover about three-quarters of the corneal surface.
+Scleral lenses also have a greater range of sizes and span the entire cornea surface.
+This is unlike GP lenses, which are smaller and only cover about three-quarters of the corneal surface.

-Many people turn to scleral lenses when gas-permeable lenses aren’t comfortable for them.
+Many people use scleral lenses when GP lenses aren’t comfortable.